Carolina Thread Trail

 permanently celebrate this region’s history, beauty, and diversity, while conserving local lands and providing a broad range

 of community benefits.
-The Thread will link more than two million citizens with hundreds of miles of pedestrian and bicycle
+The Thread Trail will link more than two million citizens with hundreds of miles of pedestrian and bicycle

 trails that wind through 15 counties in North and South Carolina, connecting points of regional significance.